ciwchris/pi-python-sound-server/steps.md

 </html>
 ```

-In a terminal run a simple developer web server for the index.html page:
+In a terminal run the developer web server for the `index.html` page:

 ```
 python -m SimpleHTTPServer